-The fair value of our investments in equity securities decreased by \$13.7 million and increased by \$79.4 million for the three and nine months ended September 30, 2020, respectively, due to the remeasurement to fair value of the Arcturus common stock and the exercise of the option to purchase additional Arcturus stock.
-Given the historic volatility of the publicly traded stock price of Arcturus, the fair value adjustments of our investments in Arcturus may be subject to wide fluctuations which may have a significant impact on our earnings in future periods.
-See Item 1A: "Risk Factors" for additional details.
+The fair value of our equity investments decreased by \$20.6 million during the three months ended March 31, 2021 due to decreases in the fair value of Arcturus and Solid common stock, resulting in unrealized losses on our investments in Arcturus and Solid common stock of \$4.6 million and \$16.0 million, respectively.
+The fair value of our equity investments increased by \$7.7 million during the three months ended March 31, 2020 due to an increase in fair value of Arcturus common stock.
+Given the historic volatility of the publicly traded stock price of Arcturus and Solid, the fair value adjustments of our equity investments may be subject to wide fluctuations which may have a significant impact on our earnings in future periods.